appacademy/prep-work/App-Academy-prep-work.md

-# App Academy Prepwork
+# App Academy Prep Work

 Hope you're all well!
 We've got some Ruby prep work that we'd like you to complete before the class starts so that you're up-to-speed and ready to hit the ground running!

-Prepwork is very important so that everyone is prepared for class and no one starts out behind.
-Completing and submitting the prepatory assignment is **required** before class starts.
+Prep work is very important so that everyone is prepared for class and no one starts out behind.
+Completing and submitting the preparatory assignment is **required** before class starts.

 ## Setup